The Best Cedar Plank Salmon Recipe

 - You can prepare everything ahead of time.
 In fact, that is best for both the plank and the fish.

 - Soak the plank.
-Soak the plank in water for a good 5 or 6 hours; overnight is even better.
+Soak the plank in water for a good five to six hours—overnight is even better.
 I use an old square roasting pan to soak my planks.
-Place the plank in the pan (or clean pail, or kitchen sink…) and cover with water.
+Place the plank in the pan (or clean pail, or kitchen sink, etc.) and cover with water.
 You may need to weight it down so it remains submerged.
 I use a small mixing bowl filled with water to do that, but any heavy (clean) object will do.